maxtaco/tamejs/README.md

 wait and harvest.  `Rendezvous.mkev` makes an event much like the `mkevent`, but it also takes a first argument that associates an idenitifer with the event fired.
 This way, the waiter can know which event he's getting back.
-In the case we use the variable `nsent` as the event ID --- it's the ID of this event in launch order.
+In this case we use the variable `nsent` as the event ID --- it's the ID of this event in launch order.
 When we harvest the event, `rv.wait` fires its callback with the ID of the event that's harvested.